Blue White Simple Financial Tips Blog Banner 16 3

 Scientific Name: Speothos venaticus

-Why They Made The List: Although they just have basic “dog-like” features in common, bush dogs are closely related to foxes and other canines.
+Why They Made The List: Although they just have basic “dog-like” features in common, bush dogs are closely related to animals like foxes and other canines.

 Native to South America and Costa Rica, bush dogs are one of numerous native canines there.

-Their large heads, short legs, and stocky bodies set them apart from foxes in terms of looks.
+Their large heads, short legs, and stocky bodies set them apart from the animals like foxes in terms of looks.
 In fact, some individuals believe that they resemble bears more than dogs.

 Bush dogs, on the other hand, hunt in groups and are real dogs.
 In addition, they are among the most vicious of the indigenous dogs and have been observed to take down tapirs, which weigh ten times as much as a bush dog.